PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 - use_ssl:  true if the URL is 'https' scheme
 - user: extracted from the URL if provided.
 Otherwise, must be passed as a param, or available from the config file.
 - pw: extracted from the URL if provided.
 Otherwise, must be passed as a param, or if not, defaults to :prompt
-  - WARNING: beware of hard-coding passwords in any code that
+  - WARNING: beware of hard-coding passwords anywhere
 - host: extracted from the URL
-  - any host: param will be ignored if a URL is used.
+  - any `host:` param will be ignored if a URL is used.
 - port: extracted from the URL explicitly if provided, or via the URL scheme if not (https = port 443, http = port 80)
-  - any port: param will be ignored if a URL is used
+  - any `port:` param will be ignored if a URL is used

 If a URL is used, any values present in the URL override any that might be given as a parameter.